 In his initial remarks at the banquet, he could not restrain himself in his own edited re-telling (and at nearly every subsequent conference) the stories of “The Walk” & “The Change” from the Providence AIP 19 Conference – which had brought him into the circuit of ASAI.
 During the seminars hosted at RISD’s Architecture School facilities, I had asked him outside, behind the school on a high plaza overlooking the downtown, to gauge his interest for being on the Board as Vice-President.
 In Eric’s inimitable re-telling of course, he recalled the honest meeting as the Godfather taking his consigliere for a “walk” to make an offer he couldn’t refuse; which of course brought guffaws all round.

-getting to know me when I had asked to use his Biltmore Hotel room to change for the banquet, and Eric offhandedly agreed.
+He also told the tale of really getting to know me when I had asked to use his Biltmore Hotel room to change for the banquet, and Eric offhandedly agreed.
 On that occasion Eric’s comedic re-take was that when he came back to the room to change, he “saw this guy in his skivvies, and wondered what close encounters might be next; how could I have known that the Founder was maybe something else…”; which story also brought down the house.

 He thoroughly enjoyed his ASAI colleagues at the Conferences; and even at his last one in Boston, he arrived in mid-afternoon after a 3am night of work, undeterred from having his usual fun from the get-go.
 He shared time with numerous friends at the AIP events, at meals, at the banquet again as photographer of record, and at a post-banquet gathering sharing jokes, drinks and numerous laughs, before bidding us his last goodbye.